jpedromergulhao/airpodsmax/README.md

 ### Files Overview
 - `/api/geocode.js`: Handles API requests to fetch geolocation data from OpenCage.
 Validates input, structures responses, and manages errors.
-- `/api/cardLookup.js` (planned): Will handle credit card brand detection and return the card flag dynamically.
+- `/api/cardLookup.js`: Handles API requests to detect credit card brand via Binlist and returns relevant details.
 - `sitemap.xml`: Provides search engines with a structured map of the site for better crawling.
 - `robots.txt`: Controls how search engines crawl and index the site.
 Example:
 - Tooltip: Guides users when filling in sensitive inputs like the CVV field.